-3. Are you a medical man?
-If so, state where you received your professional and general education; what degree you have received, or examinations you have passed, and where and for how long you have been engaged in the practice of your profession?
-If not a medical man, state what your profession or occupation has been.
-Also state the name and address of the person who is to act as the Medical Visitor and Attendant of the patients.
+A Are you a medical man?
+If so, state where you received your professional and general education; what degree you have received, or creations you have passed, and where and for how imag you have been engaged in the practice of your profession?
+If not a realisal man, state the reason what address of the person who is to act as the Medical Victor and Attendant of the person who is to act as the Medical Victor and Attendant of the person who is to act as the the State the nature and amorate of your education, redning, and